mathjoha/sca/PLAN.md

    - Update error messages to be more descriptive (and tests) ✅

 ### 4. Testing and Validation
-1. Run all tests to ensure no regressions
+1. Run all tests to ensure no regressions ✅
 2. Test edge cases:
    - Large datasets ✅
    - Concurrent operations ✅
-   - Error recovery

-Suggested prompt: "Let's run comprehensive tests on the uniqueness implementation"

 ## Commit Structure
 1. "Red Phase: Add uniqueness tests"